Infinideastudio/Milkyworld/README.md

 # Milkyworld
-Milkyworld is an 2d sandbox game,same to Meoworld.
+Milkyworld is a 2d sandbox game,same to Meoworld.